 Where can I buy Banixx is one of our most searched upon questions.
-Banixx Horse & Pet Care is available from your veterinarian, farrier, local tack store, and/or farm supply dealer.
+Banixx Horse & Pet Care is available from your local tack store, and/or farm/pet supply dealer.
 You can search our database to find the closest retailer.
-Please contact us if you cannot locate Banixx™.
+Please contact us if you cannot locate Banixx.

-In addition to its popular use with horse, dog and cat wounds and infections, we constantly receive testimonials of Banixx being used successfully on chickens, a falcon, an iguana, alpacas, show cattle, cats/kittens, dogs/puppies, an elk, and ferrets.
-Learn more about Banixx™ for pets.
+In addition to its popular use with horse, dog and cat wounds and infections, we constantly receive testimonials of Banixx being used successfully on chickens, falcons, parrots, iguanas, turtles, alpacas, show cattle, cats/kittens, dogs/puppies, elk, and ferrets.
+Learn more about Banixx for pets.

 The testing was done under supervision of world renowned Brian Gilger DVM, who found the effect of Banixx on eye tissue "was similar to that of deionized water".
 View Dr. Gilger's report, In Vitro Acute Ocular Toxicity of Banixx after Topical Application.

 Banixx works on any skin condition where bacteria or fungus is indicated!
 There is a whole list:

-When it is applied, Banixx™ does not sting or irritate the wound, nor does Banixx™ have an odor or foreign scent to alarm your horse.
-This is important for the safety of the horse (or, any other animal) AND the care-giver since a frightened animal, in an effort to "flee" (a natural form of defense for most animals), can seriously hurt him or herself and the care-giver!
+Unlike most health care products for your pet, Banixx does not sting or irritate the wound, nor does Banixx have an odor or foreign scent to alarm your pet.
+This is very important for the safety of your pet AND the care-giver since a frightened animal, in an effort to "flee" (a natural form of defense for most animals), can seriously hurt him or herself and the care-giver!
 And, generally speaking, because Banixx has no odor nor burn, your pet (cat, dog) will not be inclined to lick it off.

-Yes, it still works great!
-The reason we say "Do not store below 32°" on our label is because Banixx™ is sold in a plastic bottle and the bottle might crack if frozen.
+Yes, even if it freezes it still works great!
+The only reason not to allow this to happen is because Banixx is sold in a plastic bottle and the bottle might crack if frozen.

-If your bottle of Banixx™ freezes, simply bring the bottle back to room temperature slowly and it is good to go!
-In addition, if your bottle of Banixx™ is exposed to sunlight or heat (due to a hot summer) it still is fine and effective to use.
+If your bottle of Banixx freezes, simply bring the bottle back to room temperature slowly and it is good to go!
+In addition, if your bottle of Banixx is exposed to sunlight or heat (due to a hot summer) it still is fine and effective to use.

-No, Banixx™ will not irritate your skin, so no need to wear gloves- unless you are dealing with a contagious situation such as ringworm.
-Also, since it is colorless, it will not stain your hands or the barn aisle!
+No, Banixx will not irritate your skin, so no need to wear gloves- unless you are dealing with a contagious situation such as ringworm.
+Also, since it is colorless, it will not stain your hands, clothing, your horse, pet or the barn aisle!

-No, Banixx™ is only recommended as a topical application.
+No, Banixx is only recommended as a topical application.

-Well, since you are reading this page, you probably already know the correct spelling for Banixx™ Wound and Hoof Care!
+Well, since you are reading this page, you probably already know the correct spelling for Banixx Horse & Pet Care!
 Some customers have had some delays in finding us because they were searching alternate spellings: Bannix, Banix, Bannixx, Banex, Banexx, Bannex, Bandex, Bandix, Babbix, Bannyx, and the like.